LAAC-LSCP/ChildProject/docs/source/vandam.rst

    datalad install https://github.com/LAAC-LSCP/vandam-daylong-demo.git

-PS: we recommand that you do ``git push --set-upstream origin`` to set upstream to the GitHub sibling.
-Users who install your dataset will not need to do this.
+PS: we recommend that you do ``git push --set-upstream origin`` to set upstream to the GitHub sibling.
+Users who install your dataset from GitHub will not need to do this.

 GitHub + SSH mirror to store the large files